 ► Comfort seats, softer dampers in

-We like the original Citroen C4 Cactus.
+We've always had a soft spot for the original Citroen C4 Cactus launched in 2014.
 It’s a clever little car that majors on lightness, comfort, efficiency and good design.
-But like all the best Citroens, this one polarized opinions – and as a consequence, its sales have been less than stellar.
+But like all the best Citroens, this one polarised opinions – and as a consequence, its sales have been less than stellar, notching up a little over 30,000 in the UK.
 That means its mid-life facelift rides tandem with a shift in marketing that attempts to push it into the hatchback mainstream, and away from the SUV sector.

 The Cactus also has the job of replacing the C4 hatchback.
 Now here’s a task for you – close your eyes and try to picture the outgoing C4 hatchback.
 You can’t, can you?
 Here's a handy hint if you're stuck.

 Citroen thinks that the oh-so clever C4 Cactus will do a better job of encouraging would-be Ford Focus and Vauxhall Astra buyers into their showrooms than the old C4 ever did.
 And we think they could be right.

 We’re also quite glad people can now stop calling it an SUV.
 It isn’t one, and it’s far too clever for that.
 Although the 2018 Citroen C4 Cactus is all-but shorn of its door panel-protecting Airbumps (and some of its identity), there’s no way that this car should have ever been lumped with the Kadjars, Mokkas and Qashqais of the world.

 Besides, Citroen now has the C3 and (from this autumn) the C5 Aircross to fight those battles.
 Let’s hope that this strategy works for the French company, because we’d hate this to be the last Cactus.
 And we’d hate to think of it as another victim of the seemingly unstoppable rise of the SUV...

 So, what's with the new 2018 Citroen C4 Cactus?